 How Does Artificial Intelligence Change the Way We Interact with Brands?

 Let’s say a consumer is looking for an inexpensive chair.
 What do they do if they don’t already have a brand in mind?
 They put the words best cheap chair on Google search bar.
 How does Google select the best brand?
 Do they test all chair brands?
 No. Google uses machine learning, an algorithm called RankBrain, to rank the websites that show up on the search results.
 The pool of brands the consumer will select their next chair from has been narrowed down for them by artificial intelligence.

 On another platform, a similar process occurs every time you scroll through your feed.
 Every time you open Instagram, the algorithm decides what kind of content you might like and serves you in the order you would appreciate.
 Nowadays, even if you follow the brand, if they are not producing the kind of content the algorithm thinks you like, you won’t see them on your feed.

-Similarly, every time you look at an Alfi-powered device, the machine learning algorithm detects your age, sex, emotion and serves you the content you might like.
+Similarly, every time you look at an Alfi-powered device, the machine learning algorithm detects your age and gender and serves you the content you might like.
 With every interaction, the content and the advertisements get better.
 Unlike tech giants like Google and Facebook, however, Alfi respects your privacy by not knowing your name, email address, or where you live.
 But it remembers your face every time you look at it—wherever you go.

 Detailed Targeting and Increased ROI in Advertising